 | 1 |

 Her movement rippled the glass under the canoe, distorting the purple and orange dusk.
-Amber water trickled into the plastic bottle; it was the only sound occupying the still evening, other than a grunt with each pump of the filter.
-Her arm burned as the filter sent dingy water through complex fibers, filtering microbes and fishy tannins.
-Its glowing hue, however, remained unchanged.
+Amber water trickled into the plastic bottle; it was the only sound in the still evening, other than a steady grunt.
+Her burning arm pumped dingy water through pores, filtering microbes and fishy tannins.
+The water’s glowing hue, however, remained unchanged.
 She wondered if purchasing a colorless water bottle was the right choice, as her suspicions had already rendered the filter defective.

 No matter how much she drank, she still felt the nagging symptoms of dehydration: dull headaches in the back of her head, dizziness when standing up, even muscle loss.
 She urinated infrequently, but when she did, it was highly concentrated and had a troubling odor.